-330-9.4.5.5 Friction Course Layer: Where required per 330-9.4.5.1, and in areas noted in 330-9.4.6.2 as not suitable for testing with the Laser Profiler, straightedge the friction course layer in accordance with 330-9.4.2, either behind the final roller of the paving train or as a separate operation upon completion of all paving operations.
+330-9.4.5.5 Friction Course Layer: Where required per 330-9.4.5.1, straightedge the friction course layer in accordance with 330-9.4.2, either behind the final roller of the paving train or as a separate operation upon completion of all paving operations.
 Notify the Engineer of the location and time of straightedge testing a minimum of 48 hours before beginning testing.
 The Engineer will verify the straightedge testing by observing the QC straightedging operations.
 Address all deficiencies in excess of 3/16 inch in accordance with 330-9.5.